 On another hand, there’s some positive reasons to keep them up even if they’re not the ratings you want, and it’s worth considering before you turn them off.

 Reviews — good or bad — provide a degree of legitimacy to your business.
 They let potential customers know that others engage with your company and imply that you care about customer feedback.

-Keeping negative reviews up also provides you with the opportunity to respond.
+Keeping reviews up also provides you with the opportunity to respond to customer reviews and feedback.
 You get to say your piece and let prospects and customers know that you hear them.
 You can demonstrate that you understand where they're coming from and are willing to take the necessary steps to address the issues and concerns they're raising.

-Turning off Facebook reviews more or less nullifies your ability to do any of that.
-It can kneecap your perceived authenticity.
+Even if all your customer reviews aren’t a perfect five-star rating, your customers will value the ability to read customer review testimonials.
+Turning off Facebook reviews can possibly kneecap your perceived authenticity.
 Sometimes it might be better to face the music and explicitly let your audience know the specific strides you plan on taking to make things right.

 Turning off Facebook reviews is a process that should take a lot of thought and consideration.
 It's up to you to decide whether taking harsh reviews on the chin or keeping things calm until you have your business in order suits your situation better.
 No matter which route you take, it's helpful to know how to shut Facebook reviews down — just in case they get to be too much.